 Cg-sptlc1

 The open reading frame of Cg-sptlc1 was 1404 bp.
 It was most similar to sptlc-1 in Xenopus tropicalis (NM_001079574) with 71% nucleotide sequence similarity, with the next most similar sequence coming from the hemichordate, Saccoglossus kowalevskii (XM_002730516, with 70% identity).
 At the amino acid level Cg-sptlc1 was most similar to serine palmitoyltransferase 1 in the Sumatran orangutan, Pongo abelii (60% identity).
-Based on the alignment, at the deduced amino acid level Cg-sptlc1 shared 59.8% pairwise identity with the H. sapiens homolog and 51.0% pairwise identity over 475 amino acid residues with the C. elegans Sptlc1.
+Based on the alignment, at the deduced amino acid level, Cg-sptlc1 shared 59.8% pairwise identity with the H. sapiens homolog and 51.0% pairwise identity over 475 amino acid residues with the C. elegans Sptlc1.

-Cg-sptlc1 gene expression was higher level in gill tissue, followed by digestive gland, mantle, and then adductor muscle (data not shown).
-The difference in expression levels between the gill and adductor muscle was 47.7 fold.
+The highest level of Cg-sptlc1 gene expression was in gill tissue, followed by digestive gland, mantle, and then adductor muscle (data not shown).
 Cg-sptlc1 was expressed 1.3-fold higher in the gill tissue of V. vulnificus exposed oysters compared to controls, but this difference was not significant (p=0.068; Figure 6).

 Cg-3KDSR

-The sequence of the Cg-3KDSR open reading frame is 1129 bp and was most similar to the Rattus norvegicus 3KDSR sequence (NM_001108342) with a sequence identity of 68%.
+The sequence of the Cg-3KDSR open reading frame was 1129 bp and was most similar to the Rattus norvegicus 3KDSR sequence (NM_001108342) with a sequence identity of 68%.
 The second most similar sequence was 3KDSR from Saccoglossus kowalevskii (SM_002740331, 76%).
 The amino acid translation of Cg-3KDSR was most similar to M. musculus 3KDSR (Q6GV12) with 50.8% identity to the H. sapiens homolog in the alignment.
-Based on the alignment, the translated Cg-3KDSR had a catalytic site and a NADH/NADPH binding site, originally identified in mammals, that were conserved across C. gigas, H. sapiens, M. musculus, and D. rerio (Kihara & Igarashi 2004), (Figure 3).
+Based on the derived amino acid sequence, Cg-3KDSR had a catalytic site and a NADH/NADPH binding site, originally identified in mammals, that were conserved across C. gigas, H. sapiens, M. musculus, and D. rerio (Kihara & Igarashi 2004), (Figure 3).

 Gene expression of Cg-3KDSR was highest in gill tissue with expression levels greater than 2,000-fold the expression in adductor muscle tissue (data not shown).
 Cg-3KDSR was expressed 1.6-fold higher in the Vibrio-exposed oysters, but the difference in expression was not significant (p=0.079; Figure 6).